Treatment of ICP: other drugs

 Because we know that UDCA doesn’t reduce bile acid levels or improve itch for all women, other medications have been tried for those women who don’t respond to it.

 Rifampicin has been introduced in recent years as an additional medication to take in conjunction with UDCA for those women with severe ICP and who are not responding to UDCA alone.
-Because it can in rare cases worsen liver function it should be presribed in consultation with a doctor who has specialist knowledge of using it in ICP.
+Because it can worsen liver blood tests it should be prescribed in consultation with a doctor who has specialist knowledge of using it in ICP.
 Rifampicin is an antibiotic which is most commonly used in the treatment of tuberculosis (TB), including the treatment of TB in pregnant women.
-It has been used to treat several other cholestatic liver diseases, including primary biliary cirrhosis (PBC), where it has been shown to be effective at improving liver function tests and reducing bile acid levels.
+It has been used to treat several other cholestatic liver diseases, including primary biliary cirrhosis (PBC), where it has been shown to be effective at improving some of the enzymes in liver blood tests and reducing bile acid levels.
 It also improves itch in people with PBC.
 A recent research paper has suggested that it can help some women with very severe ICP, but further studies are needed to establish how effective it is as a treatment for the condition.
 The main side-effect of rifampicin treatment is that it colours your body fluids (urine, tears etc.) orange/red.

 A new trial, called TURRIFIC, is currently under way in Australia to evaluate its efficacy.
 ICP Support is a collaborator on this study.